Playa del Carmen (Calica Mexico, Riviera Maya)

 Playacar is a tourist development south of the main urban area in Playa del Carmen.
 Most all-inclusive hotels, the golf course and the aviary are located in this development.
 There are 2 phases, of which phase 1 is mostly residential (few hotels, several stores), while phase 2 includes the biggest all-inclusive resorts, the golf course and large number of residential properties.

 Port's statistics show that an average cruise ship tourist spends around USD 125 per day while the ship is docked.
 The average daily spending by mega-yacht passengers is around USD 300 pp per day.

 Playa del Carmen cruise terminal

-Most large cruise ships to Playa del Carmen anchor and transport their passengers to the ferry terminal via tender boats.
-The ferry pier is conveniently located near the downtown's plaza.
+This is a tender cruise port, which means that large cruise ships to Playa del Carmen anchor and transport their passengers to the ferry terminal via the ship's tender boats.
+The ferry pier is conveniently located near downtown's plaza.

-Passengers disembarked at Playa del Carmen join again their cruise ship by taking the ferry to Cozumel.
+- Passengers disembarked at Playa del Carmen join again their cruise ship by taking the ferry to Cozumel.

-Buses from Playa to Cancun leave every 15 min.
+- Buses from Playa to Cancun leave every 15 min.
 Akumal (small beachfront resort) and Tulum (pre-Columbian Mayan walled city and main port to the ancient Mayan city Coba) are also a short distance away.